BurntSushi/blog/content/post/unwrap.md

 This makes it clear which part of the input provided by the user was problematic.

+(Note: `anyhow` is great for application oriented code, but if one is building a library intended for others to use, I'd suggest writing out concrete error types and providing an appropriate [`std::fmt::Display`][std-fmt-display] impl.
+The [`thiserror`][thiserror] crate removes some of the boiler plate involved in doing that, but I'd skip it to avoid the procedural macro dependencies if one isn't already using procedural macro dependencies for something else.)

 ## Should `unwrap()` be used for error handling?

 It is somewhat common to see `unwrap()` used for error handling in the following three scenarios:

-1. Quick one-off programs, prototyping or programs you might write just for yourself.
+1. Quick one-off programs, prototyping or programs one might write for personal use.
 Since the only end user is the programmer of the application, panics aren't necessarily a bad user experience.
 2. In tests.
 In general, Rust tests fail if they panic and pass if they don't panic.
-So `unwrap()` in that context is quite all right, since it's likely that a panic is exactly what you want anyway.
-Do note that you can [return `Result` from unit tests][result-in-tests], which permits using `?` in your tests, for example.
+So `unwrap()` in that context is quite all right, since it's likely that a panic is exactly what one wants anyway.
+Do note that one can [return `Result` from unit tests][result-in-tests], which permits using `?` in tests, for example.
 3. In documentation examples.
 In the past, it used to be quite a bit more work to treat errors as values instead of using panics in documentation examples.
 These days though, [`?` can be used in doctests][result-in-docs].